Blog/How do I prepare my home for summer power outages?

 If you own a bidirectional EV, or you’re thinking about getting one, you already have a large backup sitting in your driveway.
 Bidirectional EVs hold far more energy than a typical home battery.
 The difference is that, with the right setup, that energy doesn’t just sit there.

-When the grid goes down, your car can keep your home running.
+When the grid goes down, your car can keep your home running for up to 10 days.
 That’s possible because energy can move both ways — what’s known as bidirectional flow.
 Your fridge stays cold.
 Your lights come on.
 Your internet stays connected.

 -1024x574.png&w=3840&q=80)